andreasstove999/ecommerce-system/services/payment-service-dotnet/README.md

 ## Troubleshooting

 - **No events consumed**
-  - Verify the order service publishes to exchange `domain-events` with routing key `OrderCreated.v1`.
+  - Verify the order service publishes to queue `order.created` (default exchange).
-  - Check the queue binding in RabbitMQ UI.
+  - If you override the exchange/routing key, ensure the queue binding matches in RabbitMQ UI.

 - **DB connection errors**
   - In Docker: `Host=payment-db;Port=5432`.